fleer/RAM/README.md

 **Current Highscore:  86.83% +/- 0.3382 accuracy on the MNIST Test-Dataset.**

-The plot below shows the training accuracy for the first 400 epochs.
+The plot below shows the accuracy for the test dataset over the number of trained epochs.
 ![Example](./MNIST_Results/MNIST_accuracy.png)

 Examples of the images and the corresponding glimpses used by the network are displayed in the table.